mizzoucs/OSF15_Library/README.md

 		- Better utility implementation, block based.
 Actually, may be better to just offload block work to the OS? (the way it is now)
 		- Make in-memory optional, add flag (FILE_BACKED) and detect and switch internal functions if it's set
 			- mmap? anonymous files?
 Voodoo?
+- c_map (v1.0)
+    - Extremely speciffic map wrapper that will probably only be used once.
+    - c-string to c-string multimap!
+    - Limited API!
+        - No removal functions!

 Eventually (maybe):
 - dyn_list